Renaldo and the Loaf: The Elbow Is Taboo (1984–1987)

-By the time The Elbow Is Taboo was complete, Ralph were no longer acting as the duo's primary record label, as they had moved on to the U.K based Some Bizzare records, Ralph would still release the album in the US, but were significantly less involved in the product's creation.
-With their previous albums, Poole and Jansseen would begin work on the follow up as soon as the master tapes had been sent to Ralph, but in this case, the duo were not pleased with the proposed artwork created by Bizzare and had to take new photographs to be used instead.
+By the time The Elbow Is Taboo was complete, Ralph were no longer acting as the duo's primary record label, as they had moved on to the UK based Some Bizzare records, Ralph would still release the album in the US, but were significantly less involved in its production.
+With their previous albums, Poole and Jansseen would begin work on the follow-up as soon as the master tapes had been sent to Ralph, but in this case, the duo were not pleased with the proposed artwork created by Bizarre and had to take new photographs to be used instead.
 This caused significant delays in the album's release and exhausted the band.
-They discussed ideas for a follow up at the time, but found it difficult to start anything.
-The album was inspired partly by French band Ptôse, who's song 'Boule' was covered by the duo.
+They discussed ideas for a follow-up at the time, but found it difficult to start anything.
+The album was influenced partly by French band Ptôse, whose song "Boule" was covered on the album.
+"Hambu Ho do," was released as a single from the album.

-In 1987 they recorded a cover version of 'Haul on the Bowline' for the Ralph Records anthology album 'Potatoes', but afterwards, Renaldo & The Loaf was retired.
+In 1987 they recorded a cover version of "Haul on the Bowline" for the Ralph Records various artists album Potatoes, shortly before their retirement.

-Brian/Renaldo contributed to sporadic recordings in the 1990s.
-In 2006, upon the launch of the new Renaldo and the Loaf website, the duo were reunited for the first time in the better part of two decades.
-It however wouldn't be for 10 years when the duo would record together again.

-Solo Works (1989 - 2015)
+Solo Works (1989–2015)

-Shouting Hat / Fiction Friends (1989 - 1993)

-Two years after the retirement of Renaldo & The Loaf, Brian Poole began working with Kwesi Marles (Who had assisted Renaldo & The Loaf on the Hambu Hodo EP), and formed a group named 'Shouting Hat'.
-They recorded an unreleased cover of 'Ravel’s Bolero!' in 1989, and then a track titled 'Jump Jump' on the 1993 TEC Tones compilation Goobers' under the name Fiction Friends.
-Around this same time, TEC Tones were releasing Renaldo & The Loaf's Ralph albums on CD.
+Two years after the retirement of Renaldo & The Loaf, Brian Poole began working with Kwesi Marles (Who had assisted Renaldo & The Loaf on the "Hambu Hodo" EP), and formed the group Shouting Hat.
+They recorded an unreleased cover of 'Ravel's Bolero!' in 1989, and then a track titled 'Jump Jump' on the 1993 TEC Tones compilation Goobers under the name Fiction Friends.
+Around this same time, TEC Tones began releasing Renaldo & The Loaf's albums on CD.